|NEWS & ANNOUNCEMENTS|

 |CHAPTER CONTACTS & LINKS||FORMS & DUES||SENECIO QUAYLEI|

-Our action-oriented chapter was formed in 1999 and currently consists of approximately 65 active members.
+Our action-oriented chapter was formed in 1999 and currently consists of many active members.
 We service Fort Worth and the surrounding areas, and are very fortunate to have prairies, forests and wetlands, all in or near our highly-populated urban setting.

 Our members really make a difference - we work hard to repair and maintain the fragile beauty around us, and we introduce countless children and adults to the importance of natural resource conservation.

 Thank you for visiting our web site!
 We have lots of information here, and we hope you enjoy it and return again soon!

 Texas Master Naturalists are dedicated to the conservation, preservation, and restoration of our natural resources, and promoting ecological education for all.
 The Texas Master Naturalist organization encourages and supports trained Master Naturalist volunteers in providing community programs and projects that increase appreciation of our natural environment, promote the maintenance of and sustainable use of public open spaces, and protect and preserve native flora and fauna and their habitats.

 Our mission is to develop a group of well-trained volunteers to provide education, outreach, and service dedicated to the beneficial management of natural resources and natural areas within our own communities.

 The Cross Timbers Chapter is the group of certified Texas Master Naturalists who coordinate volunteer efforts for the Fort Worth area.
 Anyone can become a certified Texas Master Naturalist - certification is based on training and volunteer service that enhances your ecological community.